 Designated by major, career and co-op coordinators work with you to assist your co-op and career process.
 From resume-writing and interviewing skills to co-op planning and post-graduation placement, your career and co-op advisors are here to help.

-Global business management, management information systems, supply chain management
+Global business management, hospitality and tourism management, management information systems, supply chain management

 While enrolled in The Freshman Experience: Biz 1+2 courses in your first year, your faculty advisor is your Business 1: Ideas and Business Planning instructor.
 As you enter your second year, you will receive a faculty advisor dedicated to your program of study.